-Unfortunately, the shock mount for the microphone is made out of all plastic, which if you’ve read my other articles, you know that I’m not a big fan of plastic, however, thankfully, the shock mount is at least made out of super-hard plastic, so there is some comfort in knowing that.
+Unfortunately, the shock mount for the microphone is made out of all plastic, which – if you’ve read my article on the iRig HD 2 – you know that I’m not a big fan of plastic, however, thankfully, the shock mount is at least made out of super-hard plastic, so there is some comfort in knowing that.

 In other words, you shouldn’t have to worry about breaking it too easily if you drop it a bunch of times, although I haven’t had the misfortune of doing that yet.

 To connect it into the shock mount, you simply drop it down into the mount, and there’s no clip or snap into place, it just sits in the mount nicely without much effort.

 There tends to be a peak in presence around 12,000kHz, however, for the most part, the microphone aims to sounds neutral or flat.
 Clearly, the microphone is designed for a flat sound rather than a microphone with boosts in certain frequency ranges.